Welcome to "Arts of Noticing, Thinking with Doing"

 The following Field Note is by PPEH Graduate Fellow Pooja Nayak, a doctoral candidate in Anthropology and South Asia Studies at Penn.
 In this introduction to her "Arts of Noticing" series, Pooja invites us "to attune to practices across disciplines, of becoming-student, in the hope of learning how to see, feel, touch, and listen."

-"Arts of Noticing" will also comprise three additional parts by interdisciplinary contributors, edited by Pooja and Mia D’Avanza.
-These pieces will be posted in the coming weeks.
+"Arts of Noticing" also comprises three additional parts by interdisciplinary contributors Mannat Johal, Liz Anna Kozik, and Larissa A. Johnson, edited by Pooja and Mia D’Avanza.

 At midnight, our jeep turned towards the nearby forest patch in southwestern India.
 The area’s proximity to the mountainous Kudremukh National Park meant the February air was cool.
 The houses we encountered were separated by forest patches, mostly silent, with an occasional transistor sounding faintly in the distance.
 We were on our way to collect ‘Mecopodas’, a type of katydid or bush-cricket.